julycrow/IST-GCN/README.md

 fork form [ST-GCN](https://github.com/yysijie/st-gcn)

+Different:
+[] Partition strategy that increases symmetry
-use inception to improve GCN
+[] Use inception to improve GCN

-not done
+[] Use inception to improve TCN